-For the above reasons, major projects and guides (e.g., Firefox, Chrome, the Google C++ Style Guide [GSG]) actively discourage or ban using RTTI and dynamic_cast.
+For the above reasons, major projects and guides (e.g., Firefox, Chrome, the Google C++ Style Guide [GSG]) actively discourage or ban using RTTI and dynamic\cast.
 This usually means that these projects cannot use exceptions either, because today exceptions rely on RTTI.

-The projects work around their lack of dynamic_cast by using static_cast downcasts, using a visitor pattern, or rolling their own homegrown dynamic casting method (e.g., storing a type tag for a known class hierarchy, which does not scale universally).
-This continues to cause new C++ code security exploits due to type confusion vulnerabilities, where the root cause analysis of many recent security incidents has observed that the code should have used dynamic_cast, but did not because of its binary image space and/or run-time costs (for example, see [Lee 2015], paragraphs 2 and 3).
+The projects work around their lack of dynamic\cast by using static\cast downcasts, using a visitor pattern, or rolling their own homegrown dynamic casting method (e.g., storing a type tag for a known class hierarchy, which does not scale universally).
+This continues to cause new C++ code security exploits due to type confusion vulnerabilities, where the root cause analysis of many recent security incidents has observed that the code should have used dynamic\cast, but did not because of its binary image space and/or run-time costs (for example, see [Lee 2015], paragraphs 2 and 3).

 It is an open research question whether C++'s currently specified RTTI is implementable in a way that guarantees deterministic space and time cost.
 [Gibbs 2005] describes an approach to get constant-time dynamic casting in constrained class hierarchies by having the linker assign type identifiers, but it does not support dynamic libraries or hierarchies or arbitrary shape and size, and so is not a general solution.
-The two known followup papers [Dechev 2008] and [Dechev 2008a] did not attempt to address those issues, but focused on contributing improvements in the heuristic for generating type identifiers.
+The two known followup papers [Dechev 2008] and [Dechev 2008a] did not attempt to address those issues, but focused on contributing incremental improvements to the heuristic for generating type identifiers.